133479/AVOM/README.md

 # AVOM
-go away this is shitty code
+Kindly fuck off,
+this code is as unoptomized as can be.
+Thanks for going away.